 Students may read their materials online or download and save them to their hard drive.
 However, students may also want to download their materials to other devices, such as the iPhone or Kindle.
 Still others will want to save their materials on a thumb drive or print the materials.
 Constellation™ does not include restrictions on file storage or print functions.
 Full functionality of Constellation™ is best experienced with the included reader.
 The Constellation™ Reader will allow students to highlight material in a variety of colors, create notes, and make bookmarks.
 While the reader offers robust functionality, students will be able to access, download, and print their learning materials in accordance with their preferences.
 Students will lose access to any course digital materials approximately 60 days after the end of their course or their withdrawal date, unless they have downloaded the material to an external device or hard drive.

-All student materials to be posted or displayed on any other bulletin boards within the Colorado Springs campus or Denver Instructional Site must be first approved by the Director of Student Affairs (email@example.com) or a designee from the Students Affairs department.
-The displayed post must include a date stamp showing when approval was granted by the Director of Student Affairs or Student Affairs designee.
+All student materials to be posted or displayed on any other bulletin boards must be first approved by the Director of Student Affairs and Strategy (firstname.lastname@example.org) or a designee from the Students Affairs department.
+The displayed post must include a date stamp showing when approval was granted by the Director of Student Affairs and Strategy or designee.

 No more than one copy of an item may be posted on any one bulletin board, and no student posters may be placed on the official University bulletin board.
-Faculty may not post academic information without approval from the appropriate School Dean.
+Faculty may not post academic information without approval from the Provost or designee.